 Coon Lake-McGregor Bullion Loop Trail

 This hike is full of options with three different trailheads to choose from.
 One is .5 miles above Tumwater Bridge, another at High Bridge, and the third is at Bullion Campground.
 At the Bullion Campground trailhead, there is also a small loop trail and another leg of the trail that leads to Cascade Corrals.
 This is better understood by looking at a trail map.
 The easiest route is to start above the Tumwater Bridge as the road has gained much of the elevation for you.
 From this trailhead, you may elect to meet the Stehekin Road at High Bridge, Bullion Campground or Cascade Corrals.
-Starting at Tumwater Trailhead, it is an easy one-mile hike through mostly cedar and fir timber to Coon Lake and McGregor Trail Junction.
+Starting at Tumwater Trailhead, it is an easy one-mile hike through mostly cedar and fir timber to Howard Lake and McGregor Trail Junction.